-Apps Translation: guidelines
+Apps Localization: guidelines

-Remember Musixmatch in English is written in a friendly, fresh and casual style.
+Remember Musixmatch in English is written in a friendly, fresh, and casual style.

 You do not need to translate literally or word-for-word, but where possible please try to preserve a friendly tone with your translation.